-Humanist Workshops for Schoolchildren
+Humanist Workshops for School Children

-Context: We were alarmed by dogmatic religious worldviews that influence our children in Croatia.
+Context: We were alarmed by dogmatic religious worldviews that influenced our children in Croatia.
 The imposition of religious ideology is systematically implemented in all social aspects and especially within the educational system, which stresses the importance of the question of opinion-forming among children with respect to women, human rights, or science.
 Thus we have decided to give the children the right tools in the form of freethinking and feminist workshops.

 Visit our Gallery.